Missions and Operations

 Fort Bragg Search for Horn’s Family

 The Fort Bragg Search for Horn’s Family is one of the clearest missions where Team Ghost chooses love over strategic efficiency.
-After New York, Reed.
+After New York, Reed Beckham and Parker Horn are not chasing a sample, an enemy commander, or a national objective.
+They are looking for Horn's wife and daughters.

-Open Fort Bragg Search for Horn’s Family in the interactive wiki
+Open the interactive Fort Bragg Search for Horn’s Family view

 Overview